Sharing the exact eCommerce email marketing automation strategy we are using to generate tones of money for our clients

 Before we begin, see below the actual results we achieved using this email marketing automation strategy recently for two clients –

 One of the wrong perceptions I have seen over time is that email marketing automation is just for the bigger players in the market.

 As a marketer or store owner, if you think the same way; you are losing a big chunk of money every single day.

-Offering the personalized experience to customers is the key to succeed in any business and the same thing applies to email marketing as well.
+Offering a personalized experience to customers is the key to success in any business and the same thing applies to email marketing as well.

 You have to stop treating an email address in your list as simply an email address.
-You need to start understanding this email address an individual living being and offer personalized offers based on what they are interested in.
+You need to start understanding this email address of an individual living being and offer personalized offers based on what they are interested in.

 And this has to be based on the data you have about them; not just based on what you think they want.

 When it comes to email marketing automation for an eCommerce store, what most people can think of is just a cart abandonment email.

 However, there are so many other triggers that if effectively used can add up a big amount of extra sales without asking for a separate investment.
 What all you need is the effective automation of email marketing that can help you retain your customers and make them loyal to your brand.

-While working for our clients, we divide these triggers into two separate categories as –
+While working for our clients, we divide these triggers into two separate categories –

 - Pre-Sale Triggers